QualiSystemsLab/Ansible-Shell/README.md

 These attributes need to be added to system as global attribute and attached to desired resource models.

 The following attributes are supported for over-ride:
-- "Connection Method" - Lookup - Create a lookup variable with values \[SSH, WinRM\]
+- `Connection Method` - Lookup - Create a lookup variable with values \[SSH, WinRM\]
-- "Script Parameters" - String - to pass different params to different hosts
+- `Script Parameters` - String - to pass different params to different hosts
-- "Inventory Groups" - String - target different inventory group logic for different hosts
+- `Inventory Groups` - String - target different inventory group logic for different hosts

 ## Optional Implementations
 - Add "Supports Ansible" Execution Server Selector.
 This is the same selector that 1G service uses to define your pools of servers that will run script.